afondiel/Self-Driving-Cars-Specialization/Course3-Visual-Perception-for-Self-Driving-Cars/course3-w2-notes.md

 <img src="./resources/w2/img/l31-feat-match0.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- First, we compute the distance between feature $fi$ in image one and all the features $fj$ in image two, similar to our previous algorithm, we choose the feature $fc$ in image two with the minimum distance to feature $fi$ in image of one as our closest match.
+- First, we compute the distance between feature $fi$ in image 1 and all the features $fj$ in image 2 , similar to our previous algorithm, we choose the feature $fc$ in image 2  with the minimum distance to feature $fi$ in image of one as our closest match.
-- We then proceed to get feature $fs$ the feature in image two with the second closest distance to the feature $fi$ .
+- We then proceed to get feature $fs$ the feature in image 2  with the second closest distance to the feature $fi$ .
 - Finally, we find how much nearer our closest match $fc$ is over our second closest match $fs$.
 - This can be done through the distance ratio.
-The distance ratio can be defined as the distance computed between feature $fi$ in image one and $fc$ the closest match in image two.
+The distance ratio can be defined as the distance computed between feature $fi$ in image 1 and $fc$ the closest match in image 2 .
-- Over the distance computed between feature $fi$ and $fs$ , the second closest match in image two.
+- Over the distance computed between feature $fi$ and $fs$ , the second closest match in image 2 .
 - If the distance ratio is close to one, it means that according to our descriptor and distance function, $fi$ matches both fs and $fc$.

-- In this case, we don't want to use this match in our processing later on, as it clearly is not known to our matcher which location in image two corresponds to the feature in image one.
+- In this case, we don't want to use this match in our processing later on, as it clearly is not known to our matcher which location in image 2  corresponds to the feature in image one.

 **Brute Force Feature Matching: Updated**